All Episodes

 I believe that more American forces prevent the Iraqis from doing more, from taking more responsibility for their own future.

-They will win the insurgency, they will solve the sectarian violence problem, and they'll do it with our help.
+They will solve the sectarian violence problem, and they'll do it with our help.

-All right, so it sounds to me like uh Abiz disagreeing with everybody.
+All right, so it sounds to me like Abuzzaid is disagreeing with everybody.

-Now the context of this uh I think needs some explanation.
+Now, the context of this, I think, needs some explanation.

-The context of Abizade's answer is uh within the president's current policy, and that is to establish a functioning government, training the forces in Iraq to defend themselves or run around and uh and then defeat the insurgency.
+The context of Abbizaid's answer is within the president's current policy, and that is to establish a functioning government, training the forces in Iraq to defend themselves or run around and defeat the insurgency.

-And of course, the theory then if you had more troops, it's gonna cause laziness on the part of the Iraqis uh falls falls into line there.
+And, of course, the theory then if you add more troops, it's going to cause laziness on the part of the Iraqis falls into line there.

-But the same token if you pull troops out uh when the Iraqis are not ready, uh then they'll be swarmed.
+But the same token, if you pull troops out when the Iraqis are not ready, then they'll be swarmed.

-But in another context, and I think I I've I don't want to speak for Senator McCain, but I think I can speak for myself.
+But in another context, and I think I don't want to speak for Senator McCain, but I think I can speak for myself.

-I I think after all these years of attempting to establish a democracy and then win and define winning by doing that seems to me uh that if you're gonna argue more troops as the front page of the New York Times does this very if you're going to argue more troops then you have to change the mission.
+I think after all these years of attempting to establish a democracy and then win and define winning by doing that, it seems to me that if you're going to argue more troops, as the front page of the New York Times does this very day, if you're going to argue more troops, then you have to change the mission.

-Wipe these guys out and then set up your security force and then finish the job of setting up your government that is what a lot of people wish the mission were when we started or was when it started.
+That is what a lot of people wish the mission were when we started, or was when it started.

 So it depends on the context.